Back

 We believe that children need to develop a secure knowledge-base in English, which follows a clear pathway of progression as they advance through the Curriculum.
 We believe that a secure basis in English skills is crucial to a high quality education and will give our children the tools they need to participate fully as a member of society.

 These aims are embedded across our English lessons and the wider curriculum.
-We have a rigorous and well organised English Curriculum and framework, that provides many purposeful opportunities for reading, writing and discussion.
+We have a rigorous and well organised English Curriculum and Writing Framework, that provides many purposeful opportunities for reading, writing and discussion.
 We use a wide variety of quality texts and resources to motivate and inspire our children.
-Teachers also ensure that cross-curricular links with concurrent topic work are woven into the programme of study.
+Teachers also ensure that cross-curricular links with concurrent thematic work are woven into the programme of study.

 The National Curriculum for English aims to ensure that all pupils:

-— are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.
+• are competent in the art of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

 At Oldfield Park Junior School, we identify children who need support and provide intervention in the most effective and efficient way that we can.
 We run intervention reading groups and are fortunate to have parents and governors who come in regularly to hear children read.
 Most children on the SEND register have reading and comprehension as one of their targets.
 Teachers plan and teach English lessons which are differentiated to the particular needs of each child.
 We help each child maximise their potential by providing help and support where necessary whilst striving to make children independent workers once we have helped to equip them with the confidence, tools and strategies that they need.

-The impact on our children is clear: progress, sustained learning and transferrable skills.
-With the implementation of the writing journey being well established and taught thoroughly in both key stages, children are becoming more confident writers and by the time they are in upper Key Stage 2, most genres of writing are familiar to them and the teaching can focus on creativity, writer’s craft, sustained writing and manipulation of grammar and punctuation skills.
+The impact on our children is clear: progress, sustained learning and transferable skills.
+With the implementation of our Writing Framework being well established and taught thoroughly in both key stages, children are becoming more confident writers and by the time they are in upper Key Stage 2, most genres of writing are familiar to them and the teaching can focus on creativity, writer’s craft, sustained writing and manipulation of grammar and punctuation skills.

 We hope that as children move on from Oldfield Park Junior School to further their education and learning, that their creativity and passion for English and their high aspirations travel with them and continue to grow and develop as they do.